paigelayman/paiges-app/README.md

-# Paige's MERN Project (to be renamed)
+# Paige's Haunted Places

 ### Description

 This is going to be a full stack app using Mongoose, Express, React, and Node.
+The app will have a Nav bar that will take you to About or Home, and Home will show you a list of the most haunted places in the world.
+The user can click to see more information/pictures, and they will also have an option to add a new place.

 ### How to get started